MuizMohamad/INF2C-SEPP-CW3/README.md

 ## Server side

-The server side implementation of this protocol can be found [here][1].
+The server side implementation of this protocol can be found [here][1], which are written in Python using Flask.

 [1]: https://github.com/mocialov/sepp

+## Testing

+Tests are done using JUnit